Public and Private Schools in Hawaii

 - Mililani Mauka Elementary.

 Honolulu Magazine does an annual review of Oahu’s public schools.
-The article is called, “Grading the Public Schools”.
+The article is called, “Hawaii’s public school chart 2018”.
 Click that link for more information.
-They also have a downloadable PDF file which lists the top 44 public schools in Hawaii each year – according to their own criteria.
+They also have a downloadable PDF file which lists the top 56 public schools in Hawaii each year – according to their own criteria.
 Worth a look – download here.
-If that link doesn’t work, try this one: Hawaii Top Public Schools – 44 Schools Ranked (PDF)

 Though the reviews don’t cover the “dirt” like they should, you’ll have some idea which schools are at least trying to provide the best experience for kids.

 The Top 10 Primary Schools on Oahu in 2016

 - Ali’iolani Elementary

 - Kanoelani Elementary